How to keep the conversation flowing at a networking event

 Here are some real questions to get you started, all based on some fascinating networking conversations I’ve had at business events

-“Do you get most of your customers through recommendation or online?”
+“Do you get most of your customers through recommendations or online?”

 “Do you still do many of the sales meetings yourself, or is that all done by staff now?”

-– when I was talking to the MD of a quite big company.
-It turned out that his main role was to keep the existing customers happy and loyal, to encourage them to spend more, and his sales staff concentrating on reaching out to potential new clients.
+– When I was talking to the MD at a big company, It turned out that his main role was to keep the existing customers happy and loyal, to encourage them to spend more, and his sales staff concentrated on reaching out to potential new clients.

 “Are most of the bookings at the weekends or through the week?”